Church of the New Jerusalem (Philadelphia)

 The 1990 conversion by Mark B. Thompson Associates into 24000 sqft of executive office space with room for expansion for Graduate Health System Corporate Headquarters, and later occupied by the advertising agency The Weightman Group, which is also gone.
 "Two balconies were added in four of the six bays, leaving the altar area an unchanged space for reception.
 A glass curtain wall was inserted in the interior to define the space and keep noise down.
 Additionally, a large spiral staircase and an elevator were placed to give access to all levels."

+The College of Physicians of Philadelphia bought the property in 2023 and announced in 2025 that it would expand into the building.